T-NOVA/TeNOR/README.md

 ## Create a VNFD and NSD and instantiate it

-In order to test TeNOR functionality, you can follow the next steps (you can copy and paste in the command prompt):
+In order to test TeNOR functionality, you can deploy a dummy NSD/VNFD located in the Validator folders.
+Follow the next steps in order to test TeNOR (you can copy and paste in the command prompt):

 1. Add the VNFD in the VNF catalogue